NCCC170/nccc170-website/README.md

     - Record publications in Excel/csv file
         - Write script to convert to Excel/csv data to website content
 - Pictures
-    - Upload to link sent by Nora
+    - Upload to OneDrive link sent by Nora

 Also